 Japan representative to Taiwan says bilateral ties at their 'best'

-Association of East Asian Relations President Chiou I-jen and Japanese Representative to Taiwan Mikio Numata attend a name-changing ceremony of the Japan's de facto embassy from 'The Interchange Association, Japan' to 'Japan-Taiwan Exchange Association', in Taipei , Taiwan January 3, 2017.
-Police stand guard outside of 'Japan-Taiwan Exchange Association', after a name-changing ceremony in Taipei , Taiwan January 3, 2017.
+Ties between Japan and Taiwan are at their best, Japan's representative on the island said on Tuesday, at the unveiling of a new name for Japan's representative office that has riled China.
+Japanese Representative to Taiwan Mikio Numata attends a name-changing ceremony of the Japan's de facto embassy from "The Interchange Association, Japan" to "Japan-Taiwan Exchange Association", in Taipei , Taiwan January 3, 2017.

 Discussions